CVB logo

 A visa normally grants you the right to stay in the entire Schengen region for up to 90 days.
 If you wish to stay in Denmark for a longer time, you must apply for a residence permit.

-If you need to apply for a visa, please see here:
+If you need to apply for a visa, please see here: https://um.dk/en/travel-and-residence/how-to-apply-for-a-visa.

 Work permits

-Citizens from a third country outside the EU, EEA, or the Nordic countries that are coming to work in Denmark, must - in general - have a work permit (not to be confused with visas which are described above).
+Citizens from a third country outside the EU, EEA, or the Nordic countries that are coming to work in Denmark, must, in general, have a work permit (not to be confused with visas, which are described above).

-As a result of the implementation of Brexit on 31 January 2020, British citizens are subject to the rules for third country citizens.[1]
+As a result of the implementation of Brexit on 31 January 2020, British citizens are subject to the rules for third-country citizens.

-If coming to Denmark for a congress, conference or event it is therefore important to first clarify:
+If coming to Denmark for a congress, conference or event, it is therefore important to first clarify:

-1. Whether your employees need a work permit or not
+1. Whether your employees need a work permit or not.

-2. If they do need work permits, which scheme you must apply through to obtain them.
+2. If they do need work permits, you must apply through which scheme to obtain them.

-Exemptions are found here: https://www.nyidanmark.dk/en-GB/Words-and-concepts/SIRI/Exemption-from-the-requirement-of-a-work-permit/
+Exemptions can be found here: https://www.nyidanmark.dk/en-GB/Words-and-concepts/SIRI/Exemption-from-the-requirement-of-a-work-permit/.

-Requirement for RUT registration of foreign companies
+Requirements for RUT registration of foreign companies

 General about this page

-Copenhagen Convention Bureau cannot give detailed advice or guidance on specific cases, exemptions, individual business schemes or applications.
+Copenhagen Convention Bureau cannot provide detailed advice or guidance on specific cases, exemptions, individual business schemes or applications.
 Copenhagen Convention Bureau is not responsible for the outcome of applications based on the information on this page.

 Contact us